richardchambers.net

 Visit the Morgue for Composition and Lighting Exercises link on the class web site.

-Pick three COLOR paintings to analyze for the five controllable qualities and the three functions of stage lighting.
+Pick two COLOR paintings to analyze for the five controllable qualities and the three functions of stage lighting.

 Write a paper detailing each of the qualities for each of the paintings as described below.